CorentinLouis/SPACE_labelling_tool/docs/spacecraft_configurations.md

 ### Optional Units

-Most of the units entries are optional, but exist for future-proofing.
-Plots can, in future, automatically title their axes based off of the units provided.
+Most of the units entries are optional, but if present plots will automatically title their axes based off of them.
-By recording units for time, it is possible to accommodate later datasets with time columns
+By recording units for time, it is possible to accommodate later datasets with different time formats.